 Welcome to the first in a series of mini-lessons and classroom teaching strategies that will explore various topics related to popular music based on materials from the Berklee PULSE Music Method.
 We begin our series with an excerpt from BANDED, a Berklee feature-length film created specifically for PULSE that explores the creative and collaborative process of composing original music within an ensemble format.
 The film chronicles five bands and features several Berklee students and alumni as ensemble members, as well as Berklee faculty as coaches.
 This mini series of PULSE BANDED Lesson Strategies will examine short clips from the film that focuses on highlighting various ways composition and collaboration can enhance creativity in the classroom.
-If you'd like to view the full movie, request a PULSE demo account.
+If you'd like to view the full movie, create a PULSE account.

 The activities used in this Lesson Strategy will engage students in creating music through visual-auditory associations.
 Students will choose an image, video, or poem (located on the downloadable PDF), and create a simple pentatonic composition that will represent their interpretation of their chosen media.
 While the jumping off point for this lesson strategy is this excerpt from BANDED, the available time in your curriculum will determine how much you incorporate from the following suggested activities and resources.